Patti ShugartChair, WCM Advisory Council

-Mr. Cronin currently serves on the BMO Financial Group's Executive Committee and chair of BMO Capital Markets’ Operating and Executive Committees.
-He currently serves on the Board of the Loran Scholars Foundation and the Canadian Derivatives Clearing Corporation, and the Canadian Depository For Securities Limited.
-He is also a Sector Chair of the United Way Toronto & York Region Major Individual Giving Cabinet.
+Mr. Cronin is a member of BMO Financial Group's Executive Committee and chair of BMO Capital Markets’ Operating and Executive Committees.
+He currently serves on the Board of the Loran Scholars Foundation, Canadian Derivatives Clearing Corporation, and the Canadian Depository For Securities Limited.
+He is also a Sector Chair of the United Way Toronto & York Region Individual Giving Cabinet.

 Mr. Cronin holds an MBA from the Ivey School of Business and a Bachelor of Arts from the University of Toronto.

-Mr. Culham chairs the CIBC Children’s Foundation and is a member of the Faculty Advisory Board for the Sauder School of Business and a member of the Women in Capital Markets Advisory Council.
+Mr. Culham chairs the CIBC Children’s Foundation, is a member of the Faculty Advisory Board for the Sauder School of Business and a member of the Women in Capital Markets Advisory Council.
 He is also on the boards of Mount Sinai Hospital and Branksome Hall.
-He graduated from the University of British Columbia, Sauder School of Business, and is a Portfolio Management Foundation (PMF) alumnus and Leslie Wong Fellow.
+He graduated from the University of British Columbia, Sauder School of Business, University of British Columbia, and is a Portfolio Management Foundation (PMF) alumnus and Leslie Wong Fellow.

-I am a partner in the financial services practice of KPMG, serving some of the firm's largest clients in the financial services industry.
-For almost two decades, I have audited and advised Canadian and global financial institutions.
-As audit partner for clients in banking, capital markets, wealth management, brokerage and other segments of the financial institutions industry, I have been very involved in some of the challenges and issues facing the financial services industry during the most recent financial crisis.
-As KPMG's designated IFRS champion for the financial services practice during the years leading up to the adoption of IFRS in Canada, I assisted clients and engagement teams on complex accounting issues, led KPMG's workshop series IFRS for Investment Dealers, spoke at various seminars including those of OSFI and IIROC.
+Ozench Ibrahim is a partner in the financial services practice of KPMG, serving some of the firm's largest clients in the financial services industry.
+For almost two decades, she has audited and advised Canadian and global financial institutions.
+As audit partner for clients in banking, capital markets, wealth management, brokerage and other segments of the financial institutions industry, she has been very involved in some of the challenges and issues facing the financial services industry during the most recent financial crisis.
+As KPMG's designated IFRS champion for the financial services practice during the years leading up to the adoption of IFRS in Canada, she assisted clients and engagement teams on complex accounting issues, led KPMG's workshop series IFRS for Investment Dealers, and spoke at various seminars including those of OSFI and IIROC.

-I am a mentor and sponsor for our top talent in our Women in Line for Leadership program.
-My community involvement includes my service on the Board of Governors of York University as Chair of the Finance and Audit Committee, the Advisory Council of Women in Capital Markets and the Advisory Board of Schulich School of Business - Center of Excellence in Accounting and Society.
+She is a mentor and sponsor for KPMG's top talent in its Women in Line for its Leadership program.
+Her community involvement includes service on the Board of Governors of York University as Chair of the Finance and Audit Committee, the Advisory Council of Women in Capital Markets and the Advisory Board of Schulich School of Business - Center of Excellence in Accounting and Society.

-As SVP & Head of Global Enterprise Banking for TD Securities, Martine is responsible for enterprise-wide banking initiatives at TD Securities and is the lead executive for ensuring senior client relationship management is seamless across the firm's key global businesses; Equity, Currency and Interest Rate, Trade Finance and Cash Management products and International and Investment Banking.
-She has been part of the Executive Management team for more than 20 years and sits on the TD Securities Supervisory Committee, Martine plays a key role on the firm's senior leadership team.
-Martine currently sits on the Board of Directors of the TMX Group Inc , and has recently been appointed Chair of the Board of Directors of Export Development Canada.
+As SVP & Head of Global Enterprise Banking for TD Securities, Martine is responsible for enterprise-wide banking initiatives at TD Securities and acts as the lead executive for ensuring senior client relationship management is seamless across the firm’s key global businesses; Equity, Currency and Interest Rate, Trade Finance and Cash Management products and International and Investment Banking.
+She has been part of the Executive Management team for more than 20 years and sits on the TD Securities Supervisory Committee.
+She also sits on the Board of Directors of TMX Group Inc , and has recently been appointed Chair of the Board of Directors of Export Development Canada.

-Heather-Anne Irwin teaches MBA and MFin Finance courses at UofT' s Rotman School of Management - with the prospective from having been involved in the capital markets industry for 19 years, as an Investment Banker (both finance and M&A), New Issue Equity specialist (ECM) and Fixed Income specialist (DCM) at TD Securities, Nesbitt Burns and Citicorp.
+Heather-Anne Irwin teaches MBA and MFin Finance courses at the University of Toronto's Rotman School of Management and brings the prospective of having been involved in capital markets for 19 years as an Investment Banker (both finance and M&A), New Issue Equity specialist (ECM) and Fixed Income specialist (DCM) at TD Securities, Nesbitt Burns and Citicorp.
 Heather-Anne is a member of the Board of Trustees for InnVest REIT (TSX:INN.un) and Chair of its Governance and Compensation Committee.
-She is also the Executive Director of the Canadian Securities Institute Research Foundation, which encourages and supports research that will benefit the Canadian Capital Markets through scholarships and grants.
+She is also the Executive Director of the Canadian Securities Institute Research Foundation which encourages and supports research that will benefit Canadian capital markets through scholarships and grants.

 Dieter Jentsch was appointed as Group Head, Global Banking and Markets in February 2016.
-In this new role, Dieter will be responsible for the overall management of Global Banking and Markets’ operations worldwide.
+In this role, Dieter is responsible for the overall management of Global Banking and Markets’ operations worldwide.

 Dieter holds a Bachelor of Science degree in Agriculture, a Master of Business Administration degree, and a diploma from the Advanced Management Programme at INSEAD (European Institute of Business).
 He is a Fellow of the Institute of Canadian Bankers.
 Dieter is also a member of the board of directors of the Jim Pattison Group.
 He is married and has four sons.

-Trevor Kreel holds the position of Senior Vice President, Global Portfolio Management and is responsible for Portfolio Management of the U.S. and Canadian General Account assets as well as the Global Variable Annuity Hedging program.
+Trevor Kreel holds the position of Senior Vice President, Global Portfolio Management and is responsible for Portfolio Management of the U.S., Canadian and Asia General Account assets as well as the Global Variable Annuity Hedging program.
 Prior to this role, Trevor led the Global Asset Liability Management group, with responsibility to ensure asset and liability investment related risks were identified, measured and managed and that appropriate investment and hedging strategies were executed effectively in Manulife businesses around the world.

 Trevor received a Bachelor of Business Science degree and Post Graduate Diploma in Actuarial Science from the University of Cape Town and subsequently qualified as an Actuary through the Faculty of Actuaries in Edinburgh.
 He is also a Fellow of both the Canadian Institute of Actuaries and the Society of Actuaries in the U.S.

-Troy Maxwell is Chief Operating Officer of RBC Capital Markets and a member of its Operating Committee, Troy Maxwell is globally responsible for all operational and administrative matters of the firm, including optimizing cost base management and financial resources, and leading the response to regulatory change.
-Previously, Mr. Maxwell was Executive Vice President of Finance and Chief Financial Officer of RBC Capital Markets and Technology & Operations, where he oversaw all finance services to RBC's wholesale business and technology and operations platform.
+As Chief Operating Officer of RBC Capital Markets and a member of its Operating Committee, Troy Maxwell is globally responsible for all operational and administrative matters of the firm, including optimizing cost base management and financial resources, and leading the response to regulatory change.
+Previously, Mr. Maxwell was Executive Vice President of Finance and Chief Financial Officer of RBC Capital Markets and RBC Technology & Operations, overseeing all financial aspects of RBC’s wholesale business and its technology and operations platforms.

-Prior to joining RBC, Mr. Maxwell was Chief Financial Officer of CIBC World Markets and a partner at PricewaterhouseCoopers LLP, where he led the financial institutions and corporate treasury risk management consulting and advisory business.
+Prior to joining RBC in 2005, Mr. Maxwell was Chief Financial Officer of CIBC World Markets.
+Before this, he was a partner at PricewaterhouseCoopers LLP, where he led the financial institutions and corporate treasury risk management consulting and advisory business.

 Mr. Maxwell is a Chartered Professional Accountant, and holds an Honours BA and a Master's Degree in Accounting from the University of Waterloo.